 The earliest books were from about 1500 AD being Acts and Postal Proclamations and road-books of pre-railroad days.
 A manuscript catalogue of the library is held in the John Johnson collection.

 Bellamy’s library was sold to Albert H. Harris in 1938.
 It weighed around 10 tons then.
-Since then Bellamy’s books as evidenced by his bookplate (a rubber stamp 19 mm in diameter in black) on the front covers have been disbursed far and wide.
+Since then Bellamy’s books as evidenced by his bookplate (a rubber stamp 19 mm in diameter in black) on the front covers have been disbursed far and wide (Figure 5 and 6).
 However in recent times it has become quite difficult to find one; perhaps they are all hiding in existing collections.

 12 March 2020: Originally published on 21 February 2020, this post has been extensively revised after the author received a copy of the history of the OPS (can be ordered from the Society).
 Much new information have been sourced from this book.